 ABBA did a short, high-powered set for the JAPANESE MUSIC FAIR.
-They are on top of their game, young and strong.
+They are at the top of their game, young and strong.
 In their black UNICEF outfits, they do "Dancing Queen," "Take A Chance On Me," "SummerNight City" & "Thank You For The Music."
-We get the feeling they are crashing through a brick wall!
+They are crashing through a brick wall!

 "If It Wasn't For The Nights" was done on the MIKE YARWOOD SHOW 1978.
 Agnetha looks from side to side as she sings "staring at the wall."
-As part of a comedy bit, they imitate their host's sissified catch phrases.
+As part of a comedy bit, they imitate the sissy host.
 Agnetha says she is exhausted from playing the piano since she was 6.
-She is irresistible during "Thank You For The Music" as she winks and points to her head, pouring it on with the golden hair.
+She is irresistible during "Thank You For The Music" as she points to her head, pouring it on with the golden hair!

 UNICEF: A GIFT OF SONG aired in January, 1979.
 They wear black for their song at the U.N.
 Benny brings his white piano.
 They sing "Chiquitita," and Agnetha and Frida shine as consummate performers.
-They remained proud of this song.
 There is plenty of help on "He Is Your Brother."
 Joining them are Rod Stewart and Olivia Newton-John.
 UNICEF is the United Nations Children's Fund.

 5 JAAR ABBA was a commemoration of the years following Eurovision.
 History is woven into a series of videos.
 This show is from Holland and in the Dutch, so I cannot understand a word.
 ABBA transcends language!
 Or they are a language within themselves.
 ABBA fans across the world comprise a nation.
-Race, religion, language, and economic and political systems dissolve in the heat of this musical melting pot.
-No other recording group comes close to having such powers of unification.
+Race, religion, language & economic and political systems dissolve in the heat of this musical melting pot.
+No other music group comes close to having such powers of unification.
 They represent the highest goals of the United Nations and the purest instincts of human kind.

 To AMERICAN BANDSTAND, ABBA sent an excerpt from German TV featuring "The Winner Takes It All."
 Agnetha is in pink.
 Frida wears purple.
 Dick Clark calls them the world's biggest group.